sarthak-2000/Illumio-Assignment/README.md

 sv_p5 -> 1
 ```

-3. I am assumping that the files for input and output will be both txt.
+3. I am assuming that the files for input and output will be both .txt files.

 </details>

 # How to run this file

-Just clone this repo and run the below command from the terminal (please stay in the the same folder)
+Just clone this repo and run the below command from the terminal (please stay in the same folder)
 ``` python
 python main.py
 ```
-or else best way is to open the project in vscode and click on play button on the top-right corner while from main.py file thats it nothing fancy is required.
+or else the best way is to open the project in vs code and click on the play button on the top-right corner while from the main.py file that's it nothing fancy is required.

 # Requirements